-To adequately manage the risk of falls from windows or balconies, Unite will assess the premises and risk to service users.
-This includes assessing the risk that furniture, or other items, may enable them to climb over barriers, or access windows which might otherwise be inaccessible.
-Suitable controls may include: fitting adequate window restrictors to bedrooms, studios, kitchens and communal areas; ensuring balconies have edge protection that is sufficiently robust, and of suitable design (including height, and the size of any openings in it), to prevent accidental falls; fitting an adequate screen or barrier to prevent service user access to a window or balcony edge.
+To adequately manage the risk of falls from windows or balconies, Unite will assess the premises and risk to people.
+This includes assessing the risk that furniture, or other items, mayenable them to climb over barriers, or access windows which might otherwise be inaccessible.
+Suitable controls may include: fitting adequate window restrictors to bedrooms, studios, kitchens and communal areas; ensuring balconies have edge protection that is sufficiently robust, and of suitable design (including height, and the size of any openings in it), to prevent accidental falls.